Core Value: Perseverance

 To be quite honest, I believe most adults are challenged in this area as well.
 The game is golf and it is supposed to be fun.
 You will have days when your talent shows up on the scorecard and then there will be days when it doesn't.
 No matter the day, golfers of all any ages need to learn to support and encourage each other.

-As I continue sharing the core values of golf, I thought it would be timely to share integrity.
-I was recently asked if I would be willing to teach a student at their home.
+During the Covid shutdown, I was asked if I would be willing to teach a student at their home.
 I am equipped to teach amidst all of the health concerns and the student was clearly comfortable with the idea.
 Based on the pictures, they had a nice set up with a net and I definitely would appreciate the income.

 I went back and forth for a week and ultimately I decided not to accept the offer.
 While the income would have been great, my services are not considered essential during these times and I am not comfortable violating the current guidelines.